 Be relevant to their topic and audience

-Pillar pages are often used as part of a strong SEO strategy because they have high authority—they rank well in Google search results for one or more key terms (keywords).
+Pillar pages are often used as part of an SEO strategy because they have high authority—they rank well in Google search results for one or more key terms (keywords).
 This means they must contain information specifically relevant to these terms, which means that pillar pages are valuable and actionable—it’s easy for someone who reads one to take something valuable away from it!